taurus-org/taurus_pyqtgraph/CONTRIBUTING.md

 # Guidelines for Contributing to taurus_pyqtgraph

-The taurus_pyqtgraph repository uses nvie's branching model, known as [GitFlow][].

-In this model, there are two long-lived branches:

-- `master`: used for official releases. **Contributors should not need to use it or care about it**
-- `develop`: reflects the latest integrated changes for the next release.
-This is the one that should be used as the base for developing new features or fixing bugs.
+The taurus_pyqtgraph repository uses the [GithubFlow][] branching model (i.e. features are developed on individual feature branches and they are eventually merged into the master branch, which is considered always "deployable".

 For the contributions, we use the [Fork & Pull Model][]:

 1. the contributor first [forks][] the official repository
-2. the contributor commits changes to a branch based on the `develop` branch and pushes it to the forked repository.
+2. the contributor commits changes to a branch based on the `master` branch and pushes it to the forked repository.
-3. the contributor creates a [Pull Request][] against the `develop` branch of the official repository.
+3. the contributor creates a [Pull Request][] against the `master` branch of the official repository.
 4. anybody interested may review and comment on the Pull Request, and suggest changes to it (even doing Pull Requests against the Pull Request branch).
 At this point more changes can be committed on the requestor's branch until the result is satisfactory.
-5. once the proposed code is considered ready by an appointed taurus integrator, the integrator merges the pull request into `develop`.
+5. once the proposed code is considered ready by an appointed taurus integrator, the integrator merges the pull request into `master`.

 ## Important considerations: